Job Interview Questions About Adaptability

-- Tell me about a time you had to work on a task that was outside of your job description.
+- Tell me about a time you had to work on a task outside your job description.
 How did you handle the situation?
 What was the result?

 - Let’s say you’re working on a project for some time when the manager suddenly informs you that the client’s requirements have changed.
 What would you do?

-- Tell me about how you would readjust your schedule when your manager asks you to prepare a report within a day?
-How do you make sure that your regular tasks don’t fall behind on schedule?
+- Tell me about how you would readjust your schedule when your manager asks you to prepare a report within a day.
+How do you ensure that your regular tasks don’t fall behind schedule?

 How to answer job interview questions about adaptability